Dear Star Island Family,

 - If you are a conference leader and have questions about your conference, please contact Justina Maji, Conference Center Director, at email@example.com.

-- If you were scheduled to work in 2020 and have questions not addressed by the separate communication already sent to you, please contact Kate Brady, Office Manager, at firstname.lastname@example.org.
+- If you were scheduled to work in 2020 and have questions, please contact Kate Brady, Office Manager, at firstname.lastname@example.org.

 - And of course, if you want to connect with our CEO directly, please contact Joe Watts (email@example.com).